 “There was a long hard time when I kept far from me the remembrance of what I had thrown away when I was quite ignorant of its worth.”― Charles Dickens, Great Expectations

 I don’t know how to describe my thoughts.
-I could just say it wasn’t my cup of tea or I could say more.
-When I started reading this at first, I thought of David Copperfield which I read more recently and how similar these two are.
+I could just say that it wasn’t my cup of tea or I could say more.
+When I started reading this, at first, I thought of David Copperfield which I read more recently and how similar these two are.
 And I remember liking Dickens’ favorite child.
-Then, I read my old review I had written here (pretty please do not even bother to find it) and it not seem like I liked it very much either.
+Then, I read my old review I had written here and it did not seem that I liked David Copperfield very much either.
 I like long books and stories but not with coming of age focus.
 Moreover, I suppose it’s harder to say you do not like something that has been deemed good and that has been popular for decades.
-But you might already know that I hate Jane Austen with great passion so, disliking a book or two from Dickens shouldn’t bring me any lower.
+But you might already know that I hate Jane Austen with passion so, disliking a book or two from Dickens shouldn’t bring me any lower.

 bitch wretch.
 But wait it gets better.
-Then, he dreams of becoming a gentleman so that he can be worthy of her.
+As then, he dreams of becoming a gentleman so that he can be worthy of her.
 Poor Eponine Pip.
-Then Pip comes to a lot of money, becomes a gentleman, good for him, and then becomes a snob.
+Then Pip comes to a lot of money, becomes a gentleman, good for him, and then he becomes a snob.
 Wait what.
 So Pip was poor, he was humiliated by rich people around him and yet he becomes exactly like them and still tries to win the heartless Estella back?
 I don’t get it.
-If anything, you become less ignorant because of the circumstances you grew up in?
-What was the lesson to be learned?
+If anything, you ought to become less ignorant because of the circumstances you grew up in?
+What was the lesson to learn?
 Or if it meant to say, but this is life and this is what people are like then great, but I already know it is like this.
 Should we not strive for better?

 “Love her, love her, love her!
 If she favours you, love her.
 If she wounds you, love her.
 If she tears your heart to pieces – and as it gets older and stronger, it will tear deeper – love her, love her, love her!”― Charles Dickens, Great Expectations